All Episodes

 They're a rich bunch of creeps.

-They can print their old money.
+They can print their own money.

-They're a bunch of they don't deserve your money.
+They're a bunch of, they don't deserve your money.

-Only approved left wing organizations should get your money.
+Only approved left-wing organizations should get your money.

-ABC News economy, gas, partisanship, and war gang up on confidence in government.
+ABC News, economy, gas, partisanship, and war gang up on confidence in government.

-Confidence in the U.S. system of government has dropped to a new low in more than 35 years, public attitudes burdened by continued economic discontent, soaring gasoline prices, record opposition to the war in Afghanistan, and a letdown in hopes for political progress after some bipartisanship last fall.
+Public attitudes burdened by continued economic discontent, soaring gasoline prices, record opposition to the war in Afghanistan, and a letdown in hopes for political progress after some bipartisanship last fall.

 Only 26% of Americans in a new ABC News Washington Post poll say that they are optimistic about our system of government and how well it works.

-The closest these measures have ever come.
+23% are pessimistic, the closest these measures have ever come.

-The rest a record high or uncertain.
+The rest, a record high or uncertain.

 The causes.